tvial/basile/README.md

 one often loses track of which combinations were tested, and what is the next parameter to tune up or down for the next scenario.

-**Expyriment** is a such a tool.
+**Basile** is a such a tool.
 It doesn't do much but it's very light and simple to use.
 Also, it does not depend on a particular framework (e.g. Scikit-Learn's grid search), it is pure Python with no library dependency.
 It can be used in almost any situation where combinations of discrete parameters must be explored in a systematic way.

 There are two important words in the above sentence:
-- _discrete_: each parameter may take a finite number of values, Expyriment will not sample from continuous intervals.
+- _discrete_: each parameter may take a finite number of values, Basile will not sample from continuous intervals.
 If needed, invervals may can be discretized in any fashion, but it's your job
-- _systematic_ (with _combinations_): Expyriment is not an optimizer, in that it won't guess the next most promising combination based in the outcome of the previous one.
+- _systematic_ (with _combinations_): Basile is not an optimizer, in that it won't guess the next most promising combination based in the outcome of the previous one.
 Nor does it pick values at random: it will try every single combination, predictably